unrealwork/axibase-collector/jobs/examples/pi/README.md

 ## Overview

-This document describes how to copy PI Tag attributes from [PI Server](http://www.osisoft.com/pi-system/pi-capabilities/pi-server/) into corresponding [metric](https://github.com/axibase/atsd-docs/blob/master/api/meta/metric/list.md#fields) fields in the Axibase Time Series Database.
+This document describes how to copy PI Tag attributes from a [PI Server](http://www.osisoft.com/pi-system/pi-capabilities/pi-server/) into the corresponding [metric](https://github.com/axibase/atsd-docs/blob/master/api/meta/metric/list.md#fields) fields in the Axibase Time Series Database.

 The process involves enabling a JDBC job in Axibase Collector.